 The Cheapest Car Insurance Companies for New Drivers in 2025

-Car insurance tends to be more expensive for inexperienced drivers, but GEICO, USAA, and Erie all offer competitive rates.
+Car insurance tends to be more expensive for inexperienced drivers, but COUNTRY Financial offers the cheapest rates for teen drivers, starting at $58 per month.

 Secure.
 Free.
 Easy-to-use.